raspberrypilearning/cd-my-favourite-celebrity/en/step_10.md

 --- collapse ---
 ---
-title: How to go between my pages
+title: How to go between your pages
 ---

 + To create a link between two of your pages you must use the `<a> </a>` tag